pkmn/engine/docs/PROTOCOL.md

 Identity works a little differently in the pkmn engine, given that nicknames are not part of the engine.
-While the given player, position letter and identity of the Pokémon in question are all still encoded, the identity takes the form of a single bit-packed native-endian byte:
+While the given player, position letter and identity of the Pokémon in question are all still encoded, the identity takes the form of a single bit-packed byte:

 - the most significant 3 bits are always `0`
 - the 4th most signficiant bit is `0` if the position is `a` and `1` if the position is `b` (only